-Gender non-conforming and nonbinary people are as unique and multifaceted as people who identify with the mainstream conceptions of binary gender (women or men).
+Gender non-conforming and nonbinary people are as unique and multifaceted as people who identify with binary gender (women or men / feminine or masculine).
 They do, however, tend to share an inability to identify with or aversion to conceptions of conventional definitions of gender.
 Instead, they may identify along a spectrum between either ‘woman’ or ‘man’, may not believe there is a spectrum or true gender binary, may identify as agender (without gender), or may hold another conception of gender.
 There is a wide variety in how gender non-conforming people identify, but all identifications are valid and should be respected.

 Here is a short video created by Riley J. Dennis, a nonbinary vlogger, that provides a quick introduction to these concepts –

-[a]n umbrella term used for individuals that broaden their own culture’s commonly held definitions of gender, including expectations for its expression, identities, roles, and/or other perceived gender norms.
-Gender-expansive individuals include those with transgender and non-binary identities, as well as those whose gender in some way is seen to be stretching society’s notions of gender.
+[a]n umbrella term used for individuals who broaden their own culture’s commonly held definitions of gender, including expectations for its expression, identities, roles, and/or other perceived gender norms.

-The National Center for Transgender Equality offers a description of nonbinary in a broad discussion of gender.
+The National Center for Transgender Equality offers this description of nonbinary identities